Five to Discover: Acts You Need to Know

 However, one thing that is available to us all is the wide world of recorded music.
 And now is as good a time as ever to get to know some bands you may not have heard of but ones that you will assuredly enjoy, dear reader.

-So, buckle up and get ready for a digital ride around Seattle, Haleiwa (Hawaii), Nashville, Colorado Springs (Colorado) and Oakland.
+So, buckle up and get ready for a digital ride around Seattle, Maui, Brooklyn, Los Angeles and San Diego.

 Essential link: